Solo female travel in Peru: is it safe?

 The best way to meet people in Peru

 I already mentioned that hostels are the best way to meet people in Peru but if you are having a hard time doing this (and/or you’re not the type to stay in a hostel), here are some additional insights:

 90% of the hostels in Peru have their own bars where outsiders can come and hang out.
 If you want a peaceful place to stay in but still be part of the nightlife, go to hostel bars!

 This new feature in the CS app allows you to get in touch and hang out with people who are traveling in Peru.
 I’ve used it a lot and find it one of the most effective (and quick) ways to meet people when I am traveling anywhere in the world.

 Do a volunteering program

 I traveled South America from 2013-2016 mainly doing volunteering.
-I worked in hostels, restaurants, etc and got accommodations and food for free in exchange for a few hours of work per week.
+I worked in hostels, restaurants, etc, and got accommodations and food for free in exchange for a few hours of work per week.
 The jobs are not very hard.
 It will still give you time to explore the area you chose to work in.
 This is the best way to know a place not just in Peru but anywhere in the world.
-I really recommend you to do it!
+I really recommend you do it!